wvdm1217/wernervandermerwe/blog/posts/2024-03-18-property-scrapper.md

 It is only `13MB` in size and uses `824KB` of memory.
 I could probably run this thing on my fridge or my microwave.

+### Cloud

+I looked into running this container in the cloud somewhere.
+I could not find a service that allows for very small stateful applications to be run for free.
+Azure Container Apps has a generous free tier, but it would still result in a few dollars of spend a month.

 ## Notifications

+Setting up notifications for the application is straight forward using the [Telegram Bot API](https://core.telegram.org/bots/api).

 ### Telegram